Instructor Requirements and Resources

 Encouraging the Use of AI

-Use is freely permitted with no acknowledgement
+Use is freely permitted with no acknowledgment

 Students are allowed to use advanced automated tools on learning activities in this course; no special documentation or citation is required.

-Use only with acknowledgement
+Use only with acknowledgment

 Students are allowed to use advanced automated generative AI tools on learning activities in this course if that use is properly documented and credited.